CafeTools/cafetools.github.io/VideoPlayer/README.md

 ## Features
 - Provides the functions of a typical video player.
-- This game-specific feature displays player information and the location of death.
+- Displays the player's death location provided by ScreenRecorder.
 - The player can add and edit subtitles quickly and easily.
 - This is a great help in briefing after a team play match.
 - You can conveniently upload videos to YouTube.